Hauke-Schultz/hawk3web/ROADMAP.md

 - **Home Page Overhaul** - Redesigned home page
 - **Mystery Boxes** - Special boxes with new items (cosmetics not buyable in shop)
 - **Whack A Mole Minigame** - New minigame to win coins and diamonds
-- **NumNum Game 7 Tile** - New tile that decreases every slide until it reaches 4
+- **Num Game 7 Tile** - New tile that decreases every slide until it reaches 4

 ---